wwylele/chocopy-rs/README.md

  - Linux / macOS: ld (with GCC or Clang as interface), libc
    - chocopy-rs invokes command `cc`

-These are not needed if you only use chocopy-rs to produce AST JSON or object file.
+These are not required if you only use chocopy-rs to produce AST JSON or object file.

 ## Usage